Islamic glass: Early Islamic glass: mid-7th to late 12th century

 The glass industry in the Early Islamic Period can initially be characterized as a continuation of older traditions, coinciding with the Umayyad Caliphate, the first Islamic dynasty (Israeli 2003, 319).
-Following the rise of the Abbasid Caliphate in 750 AD, the capital of the Islamic world was moved from Damascus in the Levant to Baghdad in Mesopotamia.
+Following the rise of the Abbasid Caliphate in 750, the capital of the Islamic world was moved from Damascus in the Levant to Baghdad in Mesopotamia.
 This led to a cultural shift away from the influences of Classical traditions, and allowed for the development of an 'Islamic' expression.

 The production of glass during this period is concentrated in three main regions of the Islamic world.
 Firstly, the Eastern Mediterranean remained a centre of glass production, as it had been for centuries.
 Excavations at Qal'at Sem'an in northern Syria, Tyre in Lebanon, Beth She'arim and Bet Eli'ezer in Israel, and at Fustat (Old Cairo) in Egypt have all shown evidence for glass production, including numerous vessels, raw glass, and their associated furnaces.
 In Persia, a formerly Sassanian region, archaeological activity has located a number of sites with large deposits of Early Islamic Glass, including Nishapur, Siraf, and Susa.
 Numerous kilns suggest Nishapur was an important production centre, and the identification of a local type of glass at Siraf suggests the same for that site.